garronej/keycloakify-demo-app/README.md

 This repo constitutes an easily reusable CI setup for React App in general, and Apps that generates Keycloaks's theme using [keycloakify](https://github.com/InseeFrLab/keycloakify) in particular.

+By default this setup assumes you want to have single project for your main app and for your Keycloak pages.
+If, however, you want a starting point for a project which only purpose is to be a Keycloak theme [read this](/keycloak-theme-only).

 - This CI is configured to both publish on [github-pages](https://github.com/garronej/keycloakify-demo-app/blob/224c43383548635a463fa68e8909c147ac189f0e/.github/workflows/ci.yaml#L172-L187) and on [DockerHub](https://github.com/garronej/keycloakify-demo-app/blob/224c43383548635a463fa68e8909c147ac189f0e/.github/workflows/ci.yaml#L56-L94).
 In practice you probably want one or the other but not both.
 - To release **don't create a tag manually**, the CI do it for you.
 Just update the `package.json`'s version field and push.